How to Verify Instagram and Facebook Profiles Using FaceSeek

 Stay on the right side of privacy law in 2025

-Impersonation on social media is increasingly common.
-Fake Instagram or Facebook profiles can be used for:
+Impersonation on social media is becoming increasingly widespread.
+Fake Instagram and Facebook accounts are often created for purposes such as:

 Cryptocurrency fraud